Eyef/CSO-Pak-Tools_GUI/README.md

 - Compressed entries (`type & Compressed`) can't be previewed or extracted — that was already true of `UnpackToDirectory`; `ExtractEntry` just surfaces it as a message instead of a crash.
+- Individual lumps inside a `.wad` can be previewed but not extracted to a file on their own — "Extract Selected" only knows how to pull a real, top-level pak entry out via `PakArchive::ExtractEntry`, and a WAD lump isn't one (it's nested inside the `.wad`'s own bytes).
+Selecting/extracting the `.wad` file itself works normally and gets you the whole thing, lumps included; picking them apart from there needs a separate tool.
 - Text without a BOM falls back to UTF-8, then Latin-1, if neither decodes cleanly.
 If some of your archives turn out to be Windows-1251 (or another 8-bit code page) *without* a BOM, add the optional **Qt6 Core5Compat**